amundmr/obsidian-html/README.md

+# THIS REPO IS OUTDATED AND IS LEFT  4 DEAD.
+Please refer to main repo: [kmaasrud/oboe](https://github.com/kmaasrud/oboe).

 # Obsidian to HTML converter

 This is a short Python script to convert an [Obsidian](https://obsidian.md/) vault into a vault of HTML files, with the goal of publishing them as static files.
 It is heavily dependent on the excellent [markdown2](https://github.com/trentm/python-markdown2) by [trentm](https://github.com/trentm), but also deals with some parsing and file handling that makes it compatible with Obsidian's flavor of Markdown.